 “You said you know me.
 Who do you think I am?”

-“Oh.
-We’ve met, sort of,” Gareth said.
-He followed Roman’s lead when Roman turned onto a dark side street.
-The fact that Gareth didn’t even question it distantly worried him, but he was mostly focused on walking on ground that didn’t want to stay still.
+“Oh!
+We’ve met, sort of,” Gareth said, following Roman’s lead when Roman turned down a dark side street.
+The fact that he didn’t even question it distantly worried him, but he was mostly focused on walking on ground that wouldn’t stay still.
 “I saw you at the play— the Rinehart one.
 The Egil story, with the Webhon Players.
 Do you remember?”